Frequently Asked Questions

 Should you request a visit with a specific physician based on a personal or primary care physician referral, your appointment can be made directly with that doctor when you call our office.

-Danbury Orthopedics offers six convenient locations for office visits in Danbury, Ridgefield, Southbury, and New Milford.
+Danbury Orthopedics offers five convenient locations for office visits in Danbury, Ridgefield, Southbury, and New Milford.
 Your medical condition will determine which doctor you see and which office will host your visit.
 Most of our doctors can see patients at multiple locations and you can discuss with our office staff which office location will suit your schedule and be most convenient for you.

 Danbury Orthopedics’s surgeons have admitting privileges at Danbury Hospital, the Danbury Surgical Center, The Hand Center of Western Connecticut and at the Ridgefield Surgical Center.
 Where you have surgery may depend on your insurance plan, and you should discuss this with your surgeon and our staff at your presurgical visits.
 Surgery that requires an overnight stay is typically performed at Danbury Hospital, while outpatient procedures are usually performed at one of the three surgical centers.
-Many surgeries that involve the upper extremity are performed at The Hand Center on Tamarack Avenue.

 You will be able to see a physician for an initial comprehensive assessment and discussion about your individual treatment program.
 During the course of treatment and recovery, there may be occasions when your follow-up appointment(s) may be booked with the surgeon’s physician’s assistant, but you will be apprised of this on the phone when you book your appointment and you will have the option to see the PA or wait for an appointment with your physician.
 We make every effort to meet your needs for appointments in an efficient and timely manner and oftentimes seeing the PA is just what is needed to ensure your follow-up program stays on schedule.